UltraViolet33/ultraviolet33.github.io/src/pages/posts/third-post.md

 Why a text editor ?
 There is already plenty of very good text editors available.
 So my text editor won't be the next Word or Vscode.

-But since I know how to create things with code, I spent time creating my own applications.
+But since I know how to create things with code, I spend time creating my own applications.
 I learn some new things on the way and I have fun coding.
 That's the main thing.

 So our text editor will not have many features, only text editing, saving and loading files.